 This motif is very similar to the one depicted on Mohenjo-daro seal No. 387 (PL I, 5) and to the horned head-dress of the buffalo-headed god.
-The object which they are holding is nothing else except the divine crown symbolic of the pipal-god, the supreme deity of the Indus Valley, which the subordinate gods wore in allegiance to the bigh authority of the former.
+The object which they are holding is nothing else except the divine crown symbolic of the pipal-god, the supreme deity of the Indus Valley, which the subordinate gods were in allegiance to the high authority of the former.
 Dr. Mackay was unable not only to grasp the real significance of this motif but even to notice below the pipal branches the presence of buffalo horns as will appear from his description given below:-

-&lt;sup>1Mackay, E, Chanhu-daro Excavations, PL, LII, 36,
+Mackay, E, Chanhu-daro Excavations, PL.
+LII, 36.

-"The scene on its face was impressed by a square seal measuring $0.71 \times 0.71$ inches, and through much use the details are far from sharp; two nude female figures are seen, each holding with one hand a standard, from which spring on either side two conventional branches terminating in pipal leaves.
+"The scene on its face was impressed by a square seal measuring 0.71×0.71 inches, and through much use the details are far from sharp; two nude female figures are seen, each holding with one hand a standard, from which spring on either side two conventional branches terminating in pipal leaves.
 The free hand of each figure rests on the hip and the general attitude somewhat resembles that of the bronze dancing girl found some years ago at Mohenjodaro."